Vedelopment/wooly-billy/README.md

 Most of the HTML content is generated from database content.
 There is a handy list of hairs you've created at the bottom to help you decide where to place your next hair.

 Enjoy!
+## Future:
+add class "Tribble" with has_many :hairs, as: :growable

 ## Some coding highlights: